-What To Pack For A Winter Bus Tour To The Cliffs Of Moher
+What To Pack for A Winter Bus Tour To The Cliffs Of Moher

-If you are planning a day trip from Dublin to visit the Cliffs of Moher this Winter (or even this Spring or Summer!!) there are a few packing essentials that every good tourist should remember to bring.
+If you are planning a day trip from Dublin to visit the Cliffs of Moher this Winter (or even next Spring or Summer!!) there are a few packing essentials that every good tourist should remember to bring.
 To make your trip more enjoyable, we have put this quick packing list for a winter bus trip to the Cliffs of Moher just for you.

 If a day trip to the Cliffs of Moher is on the agenda, check out the Wild Rovers day tour to the Cliffs of Moher and also take in the sights of Galway City and the Wild Atlantic Way.

 The main point to remember?
 Expect the unexpected!

 While these aren’t essential, and not owning a pair should definitely not stop you from travelling to the Cliffs of Moher, a pair of walking boots with a good grip are the best choice of footwear for visiting the Wild Atlantic Way.
 Due to the regular rain Ireland experiences, the paths at the Cliffs of Moher can be very muddy at times and slipping at the Cliffs of Moher is really not something you want to do!
 Not only will you get covered in mud and possibly freeze to death, but there is also that you could slip and fall off the edge of the cliff.
 Not a pleasant end to your stay in magical Ireland!!

 A Warm Winter jacket